-Numerosity suggests that people pay more attention to the number of units rather than the type of units which leads to faulty conclusions.
-Research shows we likely will pay more for a 7-day vacation than a one week vacation, and will complain less about a flight that is delayed for 1 hour than for 60 minutes.
-The implications for marketing are obvious.
+According to numerosity, people pay more attention to the number of units rather than the type of units which leads to faulty conclusions.
+Research shows we will pay more for a 7-day vacation than a one week vacation, and will complain less about a flight that is delayed for 1 hour than for 60 minutes.

 It turns out this bias is already being exploited in ways I hadn’t imagined.
 Researchers at the W. P. Carey School of Business looked at the relationship between “restrained eaters” (aka chronic dieters) and small packages of snacks.
 Their observations are startling:

 - “Mini-packs” are viewed as diet food, even though they contain largely unhealthy items (partially due to marketing, I believe).

 - Consumers believe multiple mini-packs contain more calories than the equivalent number of snacks in a single larger package (the numerosity effect).

 - The contradiction between a diet food and lot of calories causes stress in restrained eaters which encourages them to eat more (mini-packs are bad for diets).

 There’s some evidence companies are intentionally promoting products which exploit consumers’ weaknesses and psychological discomfort.
 And, if they are, it’s probably very lucrative.
 Mini-packs usually cost more than twice as much per ounce as the equivalent normal size.